Regarding the 1984 245 Turbo Build

 And Aaron Baker's page: http://www.aaronreedbaker.com/t5swap.html

-NOTE: In the original volvo papers that come with an intercooler kit, Volvo states that the intercooler is limited to reducing the temperature after the intercooler to 25 deg.
+NOTE: In the original volvo papers that come with a Volvo intercooler kit, Volvo states that the intercooler is limited to reducing the temperature after the intercooler to 25 deg.
 C (77 F) above the surrounding temperature.

 EFFICIENCY: Stock vs.